coderefinery/manuals/instructor-tech-setup.md

 Do you have fancy ``.bashrc``, ``.gitconfig``, etc files?
-Move them away so that you are as plain and normal as possible - beyond appearances, you don't want to use any shortcuts that every learner won't have access to (telling learners configure it your way isn't enough, those who miss this will still be lost).
+Move them away so that you are as plain and normal as possible - beyond appearances, you don't want to use any shortcuts that every learner won't have access to (telling learners to add some configuration won't work - some will miss it and be lost, or worse their system may have a weird behavior in the future).

-Relevant files:
+Relevant files that are sometimes a problem:

 * ``.bashrc``
 * ``.gitconfig``